xink-sh/xink/README.md

 This deliciousness is still baking.

-xink is a filesystem router designed for APIs.
-It's currently using [Medley router](https://github.com/medleyjs/router) behind the scenes.
+xink is a directory-based router designed for APIs, and uses [Medley router](https://github.com/medleyjs/router) under the hood.

+Medley router provides the following route features:

+- static, /hello/there/world
+- specific, /hello/miss-[name]
+- dynamic, /hello/[name]
+- trailing rest, /hello/[...rest]

+So far, we've added the following route features:

+- matcher, /hello/[name=string] (where 'string' references a function which tests if [name] matches)

+> The `[[optional]]` route feature is planned.
+We may consider allowing [...rest] to be in the middle of a route.

-xink is based on [SvelteKit's](https://kit.svelte.dev/docs/routing#server) implementation of filesystem routing.
-For example, an endpoint file needs to export a function for each HTTP method it will serve.
+xink is based on [SvelteKit's](https://kit.svelte.dev/docs/routing#server) implementation of directory routing.
+For example, an endpoint file needs to export one or more functions for each HTTP method it will serve.

 ```js
 /* src/routes/article/[slug]/endpoint.ts */